Renaissance is the French translation of the Italian word Rinascita or Rinascimento and it means "rebirth"

 In June 1511 the French had conquered most of Romagna and Pope Julius II launched a sort of crusade against them:

-he convinced not only Ferdinand II of Aragon and the German Emperor Maximilian I to declare war on Louis XII of France, but even
+he convinced not only Ferdinand II of Aragon and Emperor Maximilian I to declare war on Louis XII of France, but even

 King Henry VIII joined the alliance (the Holy League) with the aim of expanding the English holdings in northern France.